-The the file system was the first part to be implemented.
-To begin with the various bits of the OS had to be written under GECOS (An operating system from General Electric, the name GECOS still lives on in Unix, as in the GECOS field in the password file) and transfered to the PDP-7 by paper tape!
+The file system was the first part to be implemented.
+To begin with the various bits of the OS had to be written under GECOS (An operating system from General Electric, the name GECOS still lives on in Unix, as in the GECOS field in the password file) and transferred to the PDP-7 by paper tape!
 However once they had written an assembler for the PDP-7, the OS became self supporting.

 By 1970 the PDP-7 was rapidly becoming obsolete.
 So they decided to get their management to buy them an PDP-11 ($65,000).
 They finally managed to get the go ahead for the new system, buy promising to write typesetting software for the patent department at Bell Labs.

 The new system arrived end of summer 1970, but had no disk, so porting to the